International Licencing and Insurance

 To obtain an International Licence, you must:

-In accordance with UCI regulations, provide Cycling New Zealand with evidence of appropriate insurance cover that meets UCI requirements.
-Details around these insurance requirements can be found here
+2. In accordance with UCI regulations, provide Cycling New Zealand with evidence of appropriate insurance cover that meets UCI requirements.
+Details around these insurance requirements can be found here.
+Before purchasing international insurance we recommend checking out our 'other things to consider' section below.

 Photos are mandatory for all International Licence holders.
 A photo for your licence card will be requested during your membership registration, or this can be emailed to email@example.com.
 Photos for licences should be passport/driver’s licence style with NO hats, helmets, sunglasses, or goggles present.